HUCKLEBERRY RAKES

 Anyway, after our field trials, where we took each picker and played around with wrist action, weight, raking efficiency, and safety, we came up with two models that were CLEARLY superior.

-Apparently, this other design was sold for several years by an older gentleman around Spokane, Washington, at farmers markets and similar venues.
-The tines were make of thin welding rods, perfectly spaced, and the "well" was made from a rounded square, aluminum, Hormel ham can... if you are old enough to remember those.
+Apparently, this defunct design was sold for several years by an older gentleman around Spokane, Washington, at farmers markets and similar venues.
+The tines were made of ¼ inch welding rods, perfectly spaced, and the “well” was made from a rounded rectangular, aluminum Hormel ham can… if you are old enough to remember those.
+Topped with a plain handle on top, you could get from any hardware store.

 (If anyone knows who this person was, please send contact information our direction, as I would like to meet him, and shake his hand, if he is still with us.)